logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/secondary-properties/label-property/_index.md

 During a [window intake](/TA_Help/Topics/Interface_def_intake.html) process, the following label-finding process is applied to each label-accepting control in the window.
 The logical hierarchy of the controls is followed to determine the order in which each label-accepting control is examined.

-**Note:** Note that, aside from the fact that previously-assigned labels are no longer candidates for a given control when that control is examined, label assignment for each control is performed independently.
+{{<note>}} Note that, aside from the fact that previously-assigned labels are no longer candidates for a given control when that control is examined, label assignment for each control is performed independently.
 For example, say label A is physically closer to label-accepting control Y than it is to label-accepting control X. If the label-finding algorithm is applied to X first, and X gets label A, that label is no longer available when Y is examined, no matter how much more appropriate that match may seem to be.

 1. Are there any available [left zone-aligned](/TA_Help/Topics/Interface_def_label_property_supplement.html#dl.left_zone_alignment) labels?
 If yes, select the one closest to the main control \(based on the above [distance determination](/TA_Help/Topics/Interface_def_label_property_supplement.html#section.distance_determination)\), mark it as unavailable, and repeat this procedure for the next control.
 2. Are there any available [top zone-aligned](/TA_Help/Topics/Interface_def_label_property_supplement.html#dl.top_zone_alignment) labels?
 If yes, select the one closest to the main control, mark it as unavailable, and repeat this procedure for the next control.